ComponentsImages

 Specifications

-• URL format: Only absolute URLs are supported
+• URL format: Only absolute URLs are supported.

-• Formats: JPEG, JPG, PNG, GIF, WebP, SVG, ICO
+• Supported formats: JPEG, JPG, PNG, GIF, WebP, SVG, ICO.

-• CDN: Editor-uploaded images are automatically optimized
+• CDN: Images uploaded via the Web Editor are automatically optimized and cached.

 Was this page helpful?